KristianDsmith/wave-project-1-official/README.md

 **Navigation Bar**

 - Featured on all four pages and the thank you page.
-- The full responsive navigation bar includes links to the Logo, Accommadtion, Retreat, Kitchen, and Book page and is identical in each page to allow for easy navigation.
+- The full responsive navigation bar includes links to the Logo, Accommodation, Retreat, Kitchen, and Book page and is identical in each page to allow for easy navigation.
 - The logo links back to the home page in the header and the footer.
 - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.